BigPolarBear1/factorization/README.md

 2. and zx^2-n should also be as small as possible.

 Let me bash my head against that first today... because solving that is the path of least resistance... then later I can explore some more complicated stuff again.

+In theory there must exist some formula to generate both a small z and smooth candidate.
+When using x^2-n, then it is simple, we take the square root of n and use x close to that value.
+However, using z, that should give much more fine grain control.
+The only limitation being that z should still factorize over the factor base hence cannot be huge.
+I'm sure I can figure something out.